 Quality, Safety & Oversight - Certification & Compliance

+Congress passed the Clinical Laboratory Improvement Amendments (CLIA) in 1988 establishing quality standards for all laboratories testing to ensure the accuracy, reliability, and timeliness of patient test results, regardless of where the test was performed.
+The CLIA regulations are based on the complexity of the test method; thus, the more complicated the test, the more stringent the requirements.
 Medicare is a Federal insurance program providing a wide range of benefits for specific periods of time through providers and suppliers participating in the program.
 The Act designates those providers and suppliers that are subject to Federal health care quality standards.
-The Federal Government makes payment for services through designated fiscal intermediaries and carriers to the providers and suppliers.
+The Federal Government makes payment for services through designated Medicare Administrative Contractors (MACs) to the providers and suppliers.

 - Providers, in Medicare terminology, include patient care institutions such as hospitals, critical access hospitals, hospices, nursing homes, and home health agencies.

 - Suppliers are agencies for diagnosis and therapy rather than sustained patient care, such as laboratories, clinics, and ambulatory surgery centers.

 Medicaid is a State program that provides medical services to clients of the State public assistance program and, at the State's option, other needy individuals.
 When services are furnished through institutions that must be certified for Medicare, the institutional standards must be met for Medicaid as well.